vszakats/hb/README.md

 Platform specific prerequisites:

 1. Windows 7 or upper system is recommended to *build* Harbour.
-(64-bit edition is also recommended to make things simpler)
+(64-bit edition is recommended.)
 2. Consider using the binary release.
-On Windows, this is easier and recommended for most use-cases.
+On Windows, it is recommended for most people.
 You can still rebuild specific contribs this way.
 3. Make sure to have your C compiler of choice installed in `PATH`.
 Refer to your C compiler installation and setup instructions for details.
 Make sure no tools in your `PATH` belonging to other C compilers are interfering with